Notes on L-BFGS and Wolfe condition

 end

-Notice that in function zoom()
+Notice that in function zoom(), the order of

 4. Limit memory scenario